DARPA-CRITICALMAAS/ta2-table-understanding/README.md

 ### Setup dependencies

+You can setup the library and its dependencies using a virtual environment or with Docker (recommended).

 We use [uv](https://docs.astral.sh/uv/getting-started/installation/) as our package manager (you need to have it installed on your machine first).
 To install the library and its dependencies, run `uv sync` in the root directory of this repository.
 Then, you can run `source .venv/bin/activate` to activate the virtual environment or use `uv run <command>` to run the commands in the virtual environment.

 ```